 We’ve all seen it.
-Multiple cars at a 4-way stop, and the standoff ensues.
-You go ahead, no you go ahead, no you go… and so on.
-You sit and wait for the other car, yelling “It’s your go, stupid!” when they’re doing the same.
-To clear everything up, under Sections 21800-21809 of the California Vehicle Code — the driver that gets there first, goes first.
-If you both get there at the same time, the car on the right goes first.
-That means if you look to your right, and nobody’s there… it’s your turn.
-So take it.
+There are multiple cars at a 4-way stop, and the standoff ensues.
+Everyone yields, then there are multiple false starts because no one is sure who goes first.
+To clear everything up, under Sections 21800-21809 of the California Vehicle Code, the driver that gets there first, goes first.
+If you both arrive at the same time, the car on the right goes first.

-4. Like It Or Not, You Have To Give Three Feet For Safety
+4. Like It Or Not, You Must Give Bicyclists Three Feet For Safety

-In most places, the law requires drivers to give cyclists at least a three foot separation.
-Some places require even more.
-When you see a bicycle on the road, make sure you are giving them their required clearance.
-It’s much easier than dealing with an accident.
+In California, the law requires drivers to give cyclists at least a three-foot separation.
+Some states require even more.
+When you see a bicycle on the road, make sure you are giving them their required clearance, for their safety and yours.

 It does not matter if it’s just one quick text to say you’ll be home soon.
 Texting while driving reduces your reaction time to “non-existent.”
-That is also true for tweeting, updating Facebook statuses, opening work emails, Snapchat selfies to your crush, or anything else your phone does.
+That is also true for tweeting, updating Facebook statuses, opening work emails, Snapchat selfies, or anything else your electronic devices do.
 Put your phone down and drive.
 If it’s that important — pull over.

-1. If The Lights Are Flashing, You’ve Got To Move Over
+1. If Amber Lights Are Flashing, You Must Move Over

-It’s important to follow the rules of the road, but what do you do if someone doesn’t?
+It’s important to follow the rules of the road, but what do you do when someone doesn’t?
 If you’ve been hurt in an accident and it was someone else’s fault, our team of experienced car accident attorneys is available 24/7 to provide you with a free case consultation.
 Simply complete the form on this page, or call us at 888.845.9696.